tpgad/TPGAD/README.md

 ## General Instructions
 For running TPGAD follow the instruction below:
 ```
-1. Set the hyper-paramters in the TPGAD/graph-ad/params/enron_param.json
+1. Set the hyper-paramters in the TPGAD/graph-ad/params/X.json (X is the required dataset)
 2. Run TPGAD/graph-ad/anomaly_detection.py with the relevant data path
 ```